joemoose/psiops/docs/index.md

 ## How to Use this Field Manual

 In the next chapter, you’ll create your character.
-You’ll encounter game terms such as *Momentum*, *Tactical Supplies*, *Advantage*, and *Action Checks*.
+You’ll encounter game terms such as *momentum*, *tactical supplies*, *advantage*, and *action rolls*.
 Don’t worry about them yet.
 The game’s mechanics and rules are covered in later chapters.

 Use your character sheet as a focal point when reading the manual.
 A [rules summary](appendix.md#rules-summary) is included at the back of the manual.
 You may find it a useful reference during your missions.